Inspire Challenge FAQ's

 Travel grants are available to a very limited number of partners from developing countries, and those who are competing for Inspire Challenge Grants will be prioritized.
 If you need support, please submit a short letter requesting travel support, outlining your motives to take part and your point of origin.
 Include full name, passport number, passport issue and expiry date.
 Send the letter to firstname.lastname@example.org

-If you have any further questions, you can contact us at email@example.com.
+See our convention FAQ page for more information about travel, accommodation, currency and more.
+If you have any further unanswered questions, you can contact us at email@example.com.